Me. Why Mindfulness?

 Alison spent seven days with other healthcare professionals in a training retreat and then returned to Brisbane to undergo further and extensive training as a Mindfulness Based Stress Reduction (MBSR) facilitator and MBCT therapist.
 Mindfulness Based Cognitive Therapy (MBCT) is similar to Mindfulness Based Stress Reduction and like MBSR may be helpful in bringing ease to mental stress and chronic pain.

 Alison has taught hatha yoga in Brisbane privately and in the corporate sector since 2001.
-Her specialty is mindful, yin and restorative yoga.
+Her specialty is mindfulness-based vinyasa, yin and restorative yoga.

-“Too often in a busy and driven world we are drawn to exercise that is similar – pushing, driving, trying to reach a goal, get somewhere with it!
-What we are needing is to use and move the body which gentles our active or worries minds into slowing down and finding some peace and ease.”
+“Too often in a busy and driven world we are drawn to physical exercise that parallels our lives – fast frantic and goal oriented – when what we are really needing is to slow down and move the body in a way that relaxes the nervous system and gentles the mind into slowing down into peace and ease.”

 Alison has studied and practised yoga with many wonderful teachers over the years including:

-- leading yin yoga teachers, Paul and Susie Grilley (Esalen Institute, Ca)
+- founding yin yoga teachers, Paul and Susie Grilley (Esalen Institute, Ca)

 - Insight Yoga founder, Sarah Powers (Esalen)